 Fix 3: Check the USB Port

 PS4 supports USB 3.0 or higher connection.
 Some old USB drives might be incompatible with PS4.
-You should check for that, and you might need to use another USB drive for your PS4.
+You should check for that; you might need another USB drive for your PS4.
 Besides, a defective PS4 USB port could also lead to the problem that PS4 can’t read USB storage devices or PS4 won’t recognize USB.
 In this case, you may need to contact the Sony support team to get a solution.

 Are PlayStation 4 and USB flash drive sticks compatible together?

 Yes, a USB memory stick would work on PS4.
-In fact, they are commonly used with PS4 consoles.
-The two main reasons for people using USB flash drives are because they are portable, and they offer high storage.
-What’s more is that users can easily plug it and play, without the need of USB cables.
+They are commonly used with PS4 consoles.
+The two main reasons people use USB flash drives are that they are portable and offer high storage.
+What’s more is that users can easily plug in and play without the need for USB cables.

 Why is my PS4 showing that the USB isn't connected?

 Make sure the USB device you're using is not very old, as certain old external drives don't work on PlayStation 4.
-Moreover, PS4’s USB interface is very different from that of the other gaming consoles.
-Also, check whether you have plugged in your USB drive correctly into the PS4 port or not.
+Moreover, PS4’s USB interface differs greatly from the other gaming consoles.
+Also, check whether you have plugged your USB drive correctly into the PS4 port or not.